Tips and Facts about Vegetable Gardening in Denton County:

 Sometimes things don’t go exactly as planned.
 If you notice that your plants don’t look healthy or there are bugs or other critters feasting on your crops, here are some tips:

-Remember: if you choose to use chemicals to solve problems, please follow label instructions exactly.
+Remember: if you choose to use chemicals to solve problems, follow label instructions exactly.

 Some other useful links